phoenixpixel-it/TorchFlow/README.md

 ---

-<p align="center"> 🔍Search management software in the operating system and on any website in a simple, functional and fast way.
+<p align="center"> 🔍Search management software in the operating system and on <br>any website in a simple, functional and fast way.
 Totally customizable🚀
     <br>
 </p>